What does it take to be a Data Protection Officer?

 Source DPEXNetwork DPO Survey 2020

-From the requirements (a) and (b), we can understand why the PDPA guidelines recommend the DPO to be of a fairly senior level (from mid to senior management)
+From the requirements (a) and (b), we can understand why the PDPA guidelines recommend the data protection officer to be of a fairly senior level (from mid to senior management).

-"Appoint a Data Protection Officer (“DPO”), preferably from senior management, who can effectively direct and oversee data protection initiatives.
-The DPO will be supported by representatives from various organisational functions."
-1
+"Appoint a data protection officer ("DPO") preferably from senior management, who can effectively direct and oversee data protection initiatives.
+The DPO will be supported by representatives from various organisational functions.

 Secondly, it is apparent that Data Protection work is related to governance, compliance and risk management (GRC), though knowledge of the information systems would be helpful.
-For instance, the DPO should have some appreciation of issues in information security.
+For instance, prior to the appointment of the data protection officer, he or she should have some appreciation of issues in information security.

-Thirdly, a key responsibility area is to document and implement policies and processes for handling personal data that complies with the requirements of the PDPA or data protection law.
-Hence, DPOs need to work with business line managers and ensure ongoing operational compliance with the stated policies and processes.
+Thirdly, a key responsibility area is to document and implement policies and processes for handling personal data that complies with the requirements of the PDPA, data protection law, and other relevant legislation.
+Hence, data protection officers need to work with internal stakeholders, such as business line managers, and ensure ongoing operational compliance with the stated policies and processes.

-Do note that the risks associated with processing personal data may be enterprise and industry-specific.
-Therefore, it is important that the DPO has to be hands-on and be familiar with the company’s business operations and the data handling needs of that specific industry.
+Do note that the privacy risks associated with processing personal data may be enterprise and industry-specific.
+Therefore, it is important that the DPO has to be hands-on and be familiar with the company's business operations and the data handling needs of that specific industy, and is compliant with every legal requirement as stated for a data protection officer.

 Click here to have an overview of the learning roadmap to be a DPO.